zleinweber/dotfiles/README.md

 ## Goals

 - *Simple to use*.
 There is one way to run setup and it always results in the same configuration (see idempotence).
+- *Multi Platform*.
+Out of box support for multiple supported platforms (Ubuntu Linux, Arch Linux, MacOSX, Codespaces, etc.)
 - *Low touch*.
-Should work on multiple target platforms.
-Platform detection should be automatic and configuration should require as litle human input as possible.
+Require minimal human input.
 - *Idempotent*.
-It should always be safe to run the whole setup script from the top.
+It is always be safe to run the whole setup script from the top.
 - *Modularity*.
-It should be possible to build 'recipes' by mixing and matching different modules.
+It is easy to 'recipes' by mixing and matching different modules.

 ## Usage